Skip to main content

 Handle Network Failures Gracefully

-If Vobiz can't reach your webhook URL (timeout, DNS failure, SSL error), the call will drop.
+If Vobiz cannot reach your webhook URL (timeout, DNS failure, SSL error), the call drops.
 Use monitoring tools, health checks, and load balancers to ensure high availability.

 Log Everything